ScriBt/ScriBt/README.md

 #6.
 Automated Cherry Picking

+# prefGen

+** aka Config Generator **
-After work's done, ScriBt saves the Configurations for that work, so that it could be automated next time...
+* After work's done, ScriBt saves the Configurations for that session, so that it could be automated next time...
 This is done on User's wish.
+* User should enter the function sequence though (under function automate), Information Gathering is done by ```prefGen```

-as said before,
+As said before,
 #Extensive Testing is needed.